Corporate Governance Policy

 Policy on Whistle Blowing and Complaints

 The Company recognizes the importance of compliance with good corporate governance and adheres to the high standards of conduct and responsibility for all stakeholders.
 The Whistle Blowing Policy has been established and approved by the Board of Directors and communicated throughout the organization.
 The policy emphasizes to encourage and enable associates and third parties to raise any serious concerns on wrongdoing, irregularity or impropriety within the Group.
-The Head of Group Internal Audit was appointed as the Receiving Officer or a channel for stakeholders to communicate critical corporate issues with the Company, any concerns can be raised either in writing via “email@example.com” or directly by hotline number 66 (0) 2285 0112.
+The Head of Group Internal Audit was appointed as the Receiving Officer or a channel for stakeholders to communicate critical corporate issues with the Company, any concerns can be raised either in writing via “firstname.lastname@example.org” or directly by hotline number 66 (0) 2285 0112.
 The Receiving Officer will ensure that the report from the whistle blowers will be professionally and independently addressed, assessed and investigated.
-Additional the Whistle Blowing Evaluation Team, comprising of members of Audit and Risk Committee and Head of Group Internal Audit, was set up to evaluate the reports from whistle blowers, assess and review the nature of the complaints, and set the direction of the investigation, where necessary.
+Additionally, the Whistle Blowing Evaluation Team, comprising of members of Audit, Risk and Corporate Governance Committee and Head of Group Internal Audit, was set up to evaluate the reports from whistle blowers, assess and review the nature of the complaints, and set the direction of the investigation, where necessary.
 An appropriate timeframe to consider the complaints is set and the protection of the genuine whistle blowers from any unfair treatment will be observed.
 If, at the conclusion of an investigation, the Company determines that a violation has occurred or the allegations are substantiated, effective remedial action commensurate with the severity of the offence will be taken.
 Results and conclusions of the investigation shall be reported to the Board of Directors.
-There have been no complaints or allegations during the past year.
+There is no report of complaints or allegations during the past year.

 Policy on Environmental and Social Sustainability